NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

         }
     }

-Once the peak is known, the peak load air mass flow rate is converted to volume and the coil inlet temperature and humdiity ratio are calculated.
+Once the peak is known, the peak load air mass flow rate is converted to volume and the coil inlet temperature and humidity ratio are calculated.

     if (CalcZoneSizing(CurOverallSimDay, CtrlZoneNum).DesCoolMassFlow > 0.0) {
         CalcZoneSizing(CurOverallSimDay, CtrlZoneNum).DesCoolVolFlow =